 IV.
 To explore whether physician and patient knowledge of cancer genomics and attitudes and preferences about return of genomic profiling findings are correlated.

-Participants undergo collection of tumor tissue samples.
+Participants undergo collection of tumor tissue samples or submit previous genomic profile testing results.
 Participants are then assigned to a biomarker-driven or non-match sub- study based on biomarker results of tumor tissue samples.

 S1800A (NON-MATCH SUB-STUDY): Patients are randomized to 1 of 2 arms.

 ARM A: Patients may receive docetaxel intravenously (IV) over 10-30 minutes on day 1, gemcitabine hydrochloride IV over 30 minutes on days 1 and 8, pemetrexed IV over 10 minutes on day 1 (non-squamous NSCLC patients only), or ramucirumab IV over 60 minutes combined with docetaxel IV over 10-30 minutes on day 1.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 ARM B: Patients receive ramucirumab IV over 60 minutes on day 1.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients also receive pembrolizumab IV over 30 minutes on day 1.
 Treatment repeats every 21 days for up to 35 cycles in the absence of disease progression or unacceptable toxicity.